 The latest version of System Animator allows you to simply drop an image or video file and use it directly as desktop animation!
 Yeah, it is just that SIMPLE!
 Check out the following video tutorials for details.

-System Animator can be run in HTA/XUL/WebKit mode as a standalone application, WITHOUT the sidebar/gadget platform.
+System Animator can be run in HTA/XUL/Chromium mode as a standalone application, WITHOUT the obsolete sidebar/gadget platform on Windows Vista/7.
 Running System Animator in these modes has many advantages, such as major performance improvement, child animation support, wallpaper mask (sample download), advanced video usage ("SEQ Video" animation support), desktop clock, video overlay effect, Matrix rain effect, scale/rotate/flip, 3D animation, and various new features.

 To run System Animator in HTA mode, you need to have Internet Explorer 9 installed.

-To run System Animator in WebKit mode, you need to have node-webkit (v0.11.6) installed.
+To run System Animator in Chromium mode, you need to have Electron or NW.js installed.

-Check out the above YouTube video for info on how you can run System Animator in HTA/XUL/WebKit mode.
+Check out the above YouTube video for info on how you can run System Animator in HTA/XUL mode.

 Return to Anime Theme